 Unsure whether to feel slighted or not, I pressed on.

 "It's odd is it not Max?
 The extent to which people want the Government to decide.
 The pent up demand for a totalitarian state which decides for each of them what they should do, where they should go, who they should see, where, when and for how long, is, don't you find, so very dissappointing?"

 "I do?" said Max,

 "I find it so Max.
-Of course they don''t stop at wanting these decisions to be applied to themselves, they are more than willing to obey, even go the the extra mile to apply restrictions on themselves and others that exceed the edicts of government but what they really want is draconian punishments that bring dissenters to heel, they want teenage cyclists and parent huggers and solitude seekers publically exposed and humiliated.
+Of course they don't stop at wanting these decisions to be applied to themselves, they are more than willing to obey, even go the extra mile to apply restrictions to themselves and others, that exceed the edicts of government but what they really want is draconian punishments.
+Punishments that bring dissenters to heel.
+They want teenage cyclists and parent huggers and solitude seekers, publically exposed and humiliated.
 God and the police forbid that anyone armed with such facts as are available and knowledge of their own circumstances, should make any decisions regarding their own welfare.... particularly if they are over 70."

 "All them others?"